sandeepsiddhartha/IMDBuddy/Safari-App/README.md

 ./build-universal.sh
 ```

-This generates the latest extension files in `dist/safari-extension/` which are automatically linked to the Xcode project.
+This generates the latest modular extension files in `dist/safari-extension/` which are automatically linked to the Xcode project.

 ## Directory Structure